 Infertility is like a bad dream for couples who are trying to conceive and welcome a healthy baby into their lives.
+That’s why some people look to using something like these pills to get pregnant fast.
+Sometimes that’s all they need to work.
 However most of us lead a very hectic lifestyle today.
 Health is a concern which many don’t have time for.
 Combined with irregular food & exercise habits, more and more women are facing a problem in conceiving.
 Obesity is one of the primary causes of difficulty in reproductivity for women.
 In addition to that, in many cases due to obesity, the body doesn’t respond to the fertility drugs as obesity hinders the absorption process.
 Various fertility issues can be attributed to obesity such as irregular ovulation and recurrent miscarriages.
 Continue reading

 Morning sickness may have finally cleared up and you’ve bought your copy of ‘What to Expect’, you’re already dreaming of pink or blue and you have a mental list of all the cute bowties and tutus you are going to dress your little bundle of joy in.
 But how ready do you feel you are for the birthing process and the aftermath of how to hold, feed, clean and care for your newborn?

 If you are a first-time mom, then I can say with some degree of certainty that you feel a bit scared or overwhelmed of giving birth and whether you will be able to provide the basic care that a newborn requires.
 I was clueless.
 I was an expert when it came to knowing which fruit my foetus could be compared to in size, but I knew nothing about the process of labour, how to make it easy and effective.. or wait a minute, I didn’t even know what labour felt like.
 Continue reading